zextras/tech-doc/source/carbonio/_management/mobile.rst

 The interval can be checked by running the following command::

-   zxsuite config global get attribute abqNotificationsInterval
+   # carbonio config global get attribute abqNotificationsInterval

 The interval can be changed running the following command::

-   zxsuite config global set attribute abqNotificationsInterval value [delay in milliseconds]
+   # carbonio config global set attribute abqNotificationsInterval value [delay in milliseconds]

 By default, the ``abqNotificationsInterval`` is set to 0, meaning that no notifications will be delivered.